Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 How to File an 1120-S Extension With Form 7004 Online

-S-corporations are a type of U.S corporation that do not have to pay income tax, instead the tax “flows through” to the individual owners who report the income on their personal tax returns.
+S-corporations are a type of U.S corporation that generally do not pay federal income tax at the corporate level, instead the tax “flows through” to the individual owners who report the income on their personal tax returns.

-Even though they don’t technically pay taxes, S-corporations still have to pay and file business income tax return, Form 1120-S. And if you need more time to file this form, you can file 1120-S extension online to get an automatic 6-months extension using Form 7004, no questions asked.
+Even though S corporations are generally pass-through entities, they still must file Form 1120-S to report income, deductions, gains, losses, and other items.
+And if you need more time to file this form, you can file Form 7004 online to request an automatic 6-month extension for Form 1120-S.

 This guide will teach you how to e-file Form 7004 for an S-Corporation.